Parker Ridge

-Parker Ridge is a 2255 m mountain ridge located in the upper North Saskatchewan River valley in Banff National Park, in the Canadian Rockies of Alberta, Canada.
+Parker Ridge is a 2255 m mountain ridge in the upper North Saskatchewan River valley in Banff National Park, in the Alberta portion of the Canadian Rockies.
 Its nearest higher peak is Mount Athabasca, 7.7 km to the west.
-Parker Ridge is situated along the west side of the Icefields Parkway and southeast of Sunwapta Pass.
-Parker Ridge is a ski-touring destination in the winter and popular hiking destination in the summer because it is situated beside the Icefields Parkway allowing easy access, and is nearly entirely above treeline allowing good views of the surrounding mountain landscape.
+Parker Ridge lies along the west side of the Icefields Parkway and southeast of Sunwapta Pass.
+Parker Ridge is a ski-touring destination in the winter and a popular hiking destination in the summer because the Icefields Parkway allows easy access, and because it is nearly entirely above treeline, allowing good views of the surrounding mountain landscape.
 A 2.2 km trail gains 275 m of elevation from the highway to the top of the ridge.
 Wandering east or west along the ridge provides views of Cirrus Mountain, the north face of Mount Saskatchewan, Saskatchewan Glacier, Mount Athabasca, Hilda Peak, and Nigel Peak among others.

 History

 Parker Ridge was named for Elizabeth Parker (1856–1944), co-founder of the Alpine Club of Canada in 1906 along with Arthur Oliver Wheeler.
-The Elizabeth Parker hut near Lake O'Hara in Yoho National Park is also named in her honor.
+The Elizabeth Parker hut near Lake O'Hara in Yoho National Park is also named in her honour.

 The mountain's name was officially adopted in 1978 by the Geographical Names Board of Canada.